u1i/fun-stuff/README.md

-# Some fun exoeriments and games
+# Some fun experiments and games